Reviews You Can Rely On

 Geometry

-The Beargrease has a 68-degree head tube angle which qualifies as somewhat slack for a rigid fat bike and helps to give this bike a more easy-going feel when pointed downhill.
-It's also got a short-moderate length wheelbase of 1158mm and medium length 442mm chainstays which keep this bike nimble and relatively playful.
-The 73-degree seat tube angle isn't exactly steep by today's standards, although it's only 2 degrees off the steepest in our test, but it works and puts the rider close to right above the cranks and not too far out above the rear wheel.
+The Beargrease has a 68-degree head tube angle, which qualifies as somewhat slack for a rigid fat bike and helps give this bike a more easy-going feel when pointed downhill.
+It also has a short-moderate length wheelbase of 1158mm and medium length 442mm chainstays, which keep this bike nimble and relatively playful.
+The 73-degree seat tube angle isn't exactly steep by today's standards, although it's only 2 degrees off the steepest in our test, but it works and puts the rider right above the cranks and not too far out above the rear wheel.
 The seated pedaling position on the Beargrease is quite comfortable, you aren't bent too much at the waist, stretched out, or cramped, it nails the middle ground nicely.

 salsa beargrease carbon deore - the beargrease has a great middle of the road fat bike geometry and...